amueller/daimrf/README.md

 daimrf
 ======

-Python interface for inference with LibDAI on 2d grid models.
+Python interface for inference with LibDAI.